-Australian Senate backs 43% greenhouse gas reduction by 2030
+Australia enshrines in law 43% greenhouse gas reduction aim

-CANBERRA, Australia (AP) — Australia’s Senate on Thursday voted to ensure the government’s elevated target of reducing greenhouse gas emissions by 43% below 2005 levels by the end of the decade is enshrined in law.
+CANBERRA, Australia (AP) — Australia’s Parliament on Thursday enshrined in law the government’s elevated target of reducing greenhouse gas emissions by 43% below 2005 levels by the end of the decade.

 The Senate passed legislation supporting the target in a vote of 37 to 30 even though several senators who supported it wanted a more ambitious 2030 target.

 The center-left Labor Party government officially committed Australia to the 43% target after it came to power for the first time in nine years at May elections.
-But entrenching it in law would make it more difficult for any future government to reduce the target.
+But entrenching it in law has made it more difficult for any future government to reduce the target.

 Climate Change and Energy Minister Chris Bowen said the Senate vote provided certainty to clean energy investors while strengthening transparency and accountability in Australia’s carbon reduction processes.